Skip to main content

 Training the next generation of wildlife conservation and One Health leaders

-We are committed to training the next generation of wildlife conservation and One Health leaders with an emphasis on applying sound science to influence real world policy and practice, from local to global, through the creation of more than a dozen postdoctoral fellowships focused on wildlife health / One Health over the next decade (for DVMs or equivalents, PhDs and/or DVM/PhDs).
-Each fellowship is for a three-year term.
+We are committed to training the next generation of wildlife conservation and One Health leaders with an emphasis on applying sound science to influence real world policy and practice, from local to global, through the creation of postdoctoral and PhD fellowships and a residency program.
 Fellows will be part of a vibrant, collaborative, multidisciplinary, and inclusive community of faculty, staff, and students working towards improving the health and well-being of animals, people, and the environment that supports us all.

 Postdoctoral Fellows